Why Am I Still Single And How Can I Meet Someone?

 Why am I single?
 What could be the reason?
 Even the happiest of single people sometimes wonder why they're still single.
 It usually boils down to two things-either circumstances brought them to be single, or they're just not interested in being in a serious relationship.

 Life's circumstances can sometimes be painful and unexpected.
 Some people are single because a spouse or beloved partner passed away.
 Others sought divorce for one reason or another.
-Many singles have done a fair amount of dating, and they really just haven't found the right one.
+Many singles have done a fair amount of dating, and they may choose to stay single until they find the right one.
 Perhaps they haven't found the right place - they need to know where to meet single women or men in the area.

 Getty/AnnaStills